Our Verdict

 Clarity

-The Leica Noctivid, like other very premium pairs of binoculars, offer a crystal-clear lens all the way up to the edges, for a viewing experience only achievable in the multi-thousand-dollar range.
-Leica's Schott HT glass and P40 phase-corrected roof prisms result in a stunningly sharp image with incredible resolution and detail.
+The Leica Noctivid, like other very premium pairs of binoculars, offers a crystal-clear lens all the way up to the edges for a viewing experience that is mostly only achievable in the multi-thousand-dollar range.
+Leica's Schott HT glass and P40 phase-corrected roof prisms result in a stunningly sharp image with incredible resolution and detail that few models could match.

 Brightness